Tdacpano/Kickstarter-analysis/README.md

 ## Results

 ## What are two conclusions you can draw about the Outcomes based on Launch Date?
 It is best to have a launch date in the middle of the year, preferrably around May would give the best opportunity to be successful.
-The increase began in the month of March with 56 succesful campagins, followed by 71 in April, 111 in May and 100 successful campagins in June.
-Addtionally, the worst timing would be starting a launch date at the end of the year, especially December.
-It had the lowest successful campaigns with only 37 succeeding and 35 failing.
-The declinne begins in October, dropping successful campagins from 65 to 54 to ultimately down to 37.
+Addtionally, the worst timing would be starting a launch date at the end of the year, beginning anytime between October through December.

  ## What can you conclude about the Outcomes based on Goals?
     It appears that as campaign goals are increased from less than $1,000 up to $25,000 - $29,000 there is a steady decline in success from 80% successful down to 20%.
 Suprisingly, there is found success with campaigns that have goals between $25,000 - $29,000 and $40,000 - $44,999.
 These goals go from 20% success up to almost 70% success.
 Anything above $44,999 was met with a sharp decline downn to 0% successful.